Regular Classroom Hours:

 The following rules and regulations must be adhered to when working in the Classroom:

-Use of the Instructional Services Classroom must comply with the ITS Lab Policy, ITS Acceptable Use Policy, and the Copyright Infringement Policy.
+Use of the Library Classroom must comply with the ITS Lab Policy, ITS Acceptable Use Policy, and the Copyright Infringement Policy.

 Food & Drink

 The Library Classroom follows the same policy as all other labs on campus.

-- If the Instructional Services Classroom is not already reserved for information literacy instruction by librarians, faculty may request to use the Classroom for single class sessions if requiring use of the technology available.
+- If the Library Classroom is not already reserved for library sessions, faculty may request to use the classroom for single class sessions if requiring use of the technology available.

-- Priority for scheduling use of the Instructional Services Classroom will be given to Library information literacy sessions.
+- Priority for scheduling use of the Library Classroom will be given to library sessions.

-- The Instructional Services Classroom may not be reserved as the primary classroom for semester-long courses.
+- The Library Classroom may not be reserved as the primary classroom for semester-long courses.

 - At no time can the classroom be left unsupervised; instructors are responsible for supervising their students in the classroom at all times during their reserved session.

-- Instructors should request a demonstration of Classroom technology and review of the Classroom policy from the Instructional Services Librarian prior to their first time using the Classroom.
+- Instructors should request a demonstration of classroom technology and review of the classroom policy from Reference & Instruction Librarian Joe Hardenbrook prior to their first time using the classroom.

 Faculty can request to reserve the classroom by filling out this Reservation Request Form no more than one week in advance of the desired class time.
 Please review this policy document before submitting a request to reserve the classroom.

 Computer Hardware and Software

 - There are 29 laptops in the classroom that are available for student check-out when not in use by library staff.
-You must have your Carroll ID to check them out and they cannot leave the Instructional Services Classroom.
+You must have your Carroll ID to check them out and they cannot leave the Library Classroom.
 See an Information Assistant in the classroom to check out and to return the laptops.